Key takeaways

 - Review and Communication Plan: Establish how often stakeholders will meet to review progress and how they'll communicate

-Why Mutual Action Plans Work
+Why do Mutual Action Plans work so well?

 Mutual action plans sell.
 Of that, there is no doubt.
 But why are they such an effective tool in a company's sales arsenal?
 Let's find out: